nishijjain/resources/ML/MachineLearning.md

 If you want to learn more about any particular topic, you can refer to coursera courses, they are really helpful.

 [This]https://www.coursera.org/learn/language-processing)| course for Natural language processing.
-[This](https://www.coursera.org/specializations/recommender-systems)| course for recommendation system.
+[This](https://www.coursera.org/specializations/recommender-systems)| course for recommender system.